Su Wenqiang set to be first accused in $3b money laundering case to plead guilty on April 2

 He was arrested during the initial raid on Aug 15, 2023, at a good class bungalow in Lewis Road, and was found with passports from Cambodia, Vanuatu and China.

-He was charged the next day with two counts of money laundering relating to a property and a Mercedes allegedly paid for using monies from illegal remote gambling services in the Philippines that targeted people in China.
+He was charged the next day with two counts of money laundering relating to a property and a Mercedes-Benz car allegedly paid for using monies from illegal remote gambling services in the Philippines that targeted people in China.

 On Jan 29, he was handed another seven charges, including six for using his benefits from crime to buy items such as bags, jewellery and alcohol, and to pay rent for a landed property and a condominium.